Liberia: Risk Assessment

 - Diverse natural resources (rubber, iron, gold, diamonds, oil)

 - Member of the Economic Community of West African States (ECOWAS)

 - Dependent on commodity prices

-- Significant levels of poverty and unemployment, shortcomings in education and healthcare
+- Significant levels of poverty and unemployment; shortcomings in education and healthcare

-- Recent Ebola epidemic which could reappear
+- Recent Ebola epidemic, which could reoccur

 - Recent and fragile democracy, high levels of corruption

-- Difficult business climate
+- Difficult business environment

 - Dominant informal sector

 Resumption of growth